 In cooperation with the Tana River County Government Department of Health, Concern supported trained community health volunteers and assistants to conduct screenings for malnutrition.
 Through monthly house visits, they would provide a quick checkup for children and pregnant/lactating women, referring those who showed signs of malnutrition to local care centers.
 They also provided counseling and education on key health and nutrition practices to parents and caregivers.

-While these home visits were affected in 2020 by lockdown measures, community health volunteers and assistants saw an average of 82% the 3,200 families in the region every month.
-Overall 87% of children under-five years of age were screened on a monthly basis.
+While these home visits were affected in 2020 by lockdown measures, by the conclusion of the program in 2021 community health volunteers and assistants saw an average of 82% of the 3,200 families in the region every month.
+Overall, 87% of children under five years of age were screened on a monthly basis.

 Part Two: Laying the Groundwork For a Lifetime of Health

 We provided drought-tolerant seeds based on each family’s preferred varieties (including maize, black-eyed peas, mung beans, tomatoes, kale, and watermelon) and tailored our level of support to ensure inclusivity.
-We also began providing pumps and ensuring access to irrigation canals to villages to improve their irrigation capacities and affordable access to water.
+We also began providing pumps and ensuring access to irrigation canals so villages could improve their irrigation capacities and affordable access to water.

 A Powerful Combination